cdli-gh/blog/_blog/gsoc20/mobile_app/posts/03_week3.md

 ## Week Summary

 This week I installed a Windows Subsystem for Linux (WSL) 2 in my machine to support Docker Desktop.
-WSL 2 feature for Windows solved my problem and I could install the CDLI framework and run the site.
+WSL 2 feature for Windows solved my problem and I could install the CDLI framework and run the site.<br><br>

 ## Daily Work Update